GaiusSensei/Qd6/src/Chapter 1 - What Can You Do.md

 **Use Talent**
 - Requirements: A non-passive talent  (ammo, if required, and minimum available focus points, if required).
 - Do what the Talent Description says.

+### Resolving Conflict
+Sometimes, a conflict occurs between the players's characters and the characters that the GM controls (Monsters, etc.).
+The most common would be if an attack hit or not- since it won't be fair for the players if the monsters always hit, and vice versa.
+In order to resolve such conflicts, the Qd6 system uses the procedure below:

+1. Roll two sixed-sided dice, or a '2d6'.
+Add bonuses and subtract penalties to the result.
+Note that modifiers with the same name **does not stack**; always use the highest value for bonuses and lowest value for penalties.
+2. If the total is 7+, you succeed.
+3. A Natural 2 always fails, and a Natural 12 always succeeds, regardless of bonuses or penalties.